 Our guide said that many prisoners have been executed in here including some women.
 The last time the execution took place was back in 1964.
 It was the second last execution ever took place in Australia (the last one was in Melbourne in 1967).

 Interestingly, a few months prior to abolition, there was one female prisoner named Brenda Hodge that was actually due to be executed.
 She was already placed in death row cell when the news about the abolition broke out.
 As a result, she was transferred back to regular cell as her sentence was commuted to life imprisonment.
-She never serves full prison term, after being relocated to other prison, she was pardoned and released in 1990s.
+She never served full prison term: after being relocated to other prison, she was pardoned and released in 1990s.
 She later wrote a book about her ordeal of surviving the death sentence.

 The book “Walk On” written by Brenda Hodge, the last person to be condemned to death, but never served the sentence due to abolition of death penalty.

 A colorful room in the prison area.
-If I’m not mistaken this was not a prisoner cell, and the painting was added after the prison converted into museum.
+If I’m not mistaken this was not a prisoner cell, and the painting was added after the prison was converted into museum.

 Fremantle Prison main chapel.